 Arkista’s Ring has a top-down view similar to The Legend of Zelda.
 While both games have a similar style of game play, Arkista’s Ring fells a bit more … ‘tight’.
 I know that sounds a little strange, but the game world works on a grid meaning that the player can only move straight up, down, left or right.
 While it does feel a little more restrictive than Zelda, it still very playable.
 It probably reminds me a little more of the first Ancient Land of Y’s game, only you have a bow and don’t attack things by running into them.
-The play character is armed with a bow and an unlimited number or arrows to take down anything that may stand in her way.
+Christine is armed with a bow and an unlimited number or arrows to take down anything that may stand in her way.
 In addition to her trusty bow, she is also able to collect power-ups and usable magic items which are dropped by slaughtered enemies.

 Arkista’s Ring boasts 128 stages, but in reality it only has 32.
 When you complete stage 32, the game loops back to first stage.
 You then go through the game all over again on a higher difficulty (read: tougher monsters).
 The game loops 4 times in total.
 I only played through the first 32 stages, but I will probably go back to Arkista’s Ring and try going for the full 4 loops.
 It really is a sweet little game with super-simple-yet-strangely-addictive gameplay.
 It’s also pretty easy on the eye for an 8 bit action RPG.
 Apparently it’s one of the rarer NES carts in existence, but I would recommend Arkista’s Ring to pretty much anybody, regardless of how they manage to play it.